Cylindricity of weighted singular del Pezzo surfaces over fields of characteristic zero: Acknowledgements

-The first author is supported by the National Research Foundation of Korea (NRF-2023R1A2C1003390).
-The second author is partially supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (No. RS-2023-00237440 and 2021R1A6A1A10039823) and by Samsung Science and Technology Foundation under Project Number SSTF-BA2302-03.
+The authors would like to thank Professors Adrien Dubouloz and Takashi Kishimoto for carefully reading this paper and for their valuable comments.
+The second author is partially supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (No. RS-2023-00237440 and 2021R1A6A1A10039823) and by Samsung Science and Technology Foundation under Project Number SSTF-BA2302-03.
 The third author is supported by JSPS KAKENHI Grant Number JP24K22823 and JP25K17222.